-There has also been a resurgence of elasticised headbands of late.
-Man Repeller predicted the return of the ‘face wash headband’ back in December (see article here), and French label Maison Cleo, famous for their handmade statement blouses, ruminated on offering a free headband with every top purchased.
+Along with hair clips, there has also been a resurgence of elasticised headbands.
+Man Repeller predicted the return of the ‘face wash headband’ back in December (see article here), and French label, Maison Cleo — famous for their handmade statement blouses — ruminated on offering a free headband with every top purchased.

 On the runway Tom Ford’s models ‘banded’ together to showcase the renewed hair trend, just this February.

-Miu Miu have also adopted the headband as part of this year’s Spring-Summer collection.
+Miu Miu has also adopted the headband as part of this year’s Spring-Summer collection.